Mattress Buying Mistakes to Avoid for Better Sleep

 Maintaining Your Wooden Bed

-1. Dust Regularly: Use a soft, dry cloth to remove dust and prevent buildup.
+1. Dust Regularly: Use a microfiber cloth to remove buildup.